 lowa Code chapter 721 outlines what behavior constitutes official misconduct and lists corresponding penalties.
 Two types of misconduct are identified: felonious and nonfelonious misconduct in office.
-Any public officer or employee who knowingly: 1) makes or gives any false entry, false return, false certificate, or false receipt, where those items are authorized by law; or 2) falsifies any public document commits a class "D" felony.
+Any public officer or employee who knowingly: 1) makes or gives any false entry, false return, false certificate, or false receipt, where those items are authorized by law; or 2) falsifies any public record or issues any document falsely purporting to be a public document commits a class "D" felony.
 The maximum sentence for a class "D" felon who is not a habitual offender is a period of confinement of no more than five years and may include a fine of at least \$750 but no more than \$7,500.

-This statute has been on the books ever since the first Iowa Code was published in 1851.
+This statute has been on the books ever since the first lowa Code was published in 1851.
 Cases interpreting this statute have held that the intentional falsification of a document is a felony, regardless of the motive of the public official.
 On the other hand, mere mistakes or discrepancies arising from oversight, forgetfulness or incompetence would not justify a conviction under this statute.

 One example of where this statute was invoked was when a treasurer's office employee was convicted for stealing about \$118,000 from the county treasurer's office over a period of two years by repeatedly issuing falsified tax-exempt titles when tax had actually been paid and then removing a corresponding amount of cash from the cash drawer.
 See, State v.
-Davis, 2005 Iowa App.
+Davis, 2005 lowa App.
 LEXIS 1665.